zsholdbrooks/cpp-reference/hello-world/README.md

 # Hello World C++ Program
-*If you want to just jump in without explanation, jump to the [simplified instructions](#"i-dont-know-what-to-do-in-windows-im-confused-just-tell-me-what-to-do")*
+*If you want to just jump in without explanation, jump to the [simplified instructions](#i-dont-know-what-to-do-in-windows-im-confused-just-tell-me-what-to-do)*.

 Unfortunately, this is one of the hardest and easiest steps in beginning to program any language, particularly with C or C++ given the nature of both languages.
 Just getting to being able to compile and run the basic "Hello World" program can be frustrating due to the amount of setup necessary for success.

 C++ is a compiled programming requiring a developer tool called a "compiler" to run C++ code on your machine.
 This is in contrast to languages like Python (where you can run the code directly with the Python shell) and Java (which is both compiled and interpreted).
-Essentially, you cannot do something like `run hello-world.cpp` with your [hello-world.cpp](https://github.com/zsholdbrooks/cpp-reference/tree/master/hello-world/hello-world.cpp) file like in Python with `python hello-world.py`.
+Essentially, you cannot do something like `run hello-world.cpp` with your [hello-world.cpp](https://github.com/zsholdbrooks/cpp-reference/tree/main/hello-world/hello-world.cpp) file like in Python with `python hello-world.py`.
 C++ cannot be run directly since your computer's internal components can't just directly interpret your written words.
 The compiler program works as a translator so that it can take C++ code and recreate it in a format that your computer does understand.

-Which compiler is used for C++ is up for some debate, but the most common is `g++`.
+Which compiler is used for C++ is up for some debate, but the most common is **g++**.
 Since g++ was not originally developed for Windows, the compiler is generally installed via MinGW or a couple of other indirect options.
 Sometimes, a compiler is installed alongside an Integrated Development Environment (IDE) like Visual Studio (not VS Code) and Visual C++ (a different compiler).
 For simplicity, I recommend installing Visual Studio Code and using Windows Subshell for Linux (WSL).
 Visual Studio Code is a simple and lightweight code editor that doesn't stress hard on project files like other IDEs.

 Windows Subshell for Linux (WSL) enables you to use true Linux functionality on a Windows desktop without more complicated measures like VMs or installing a second OS.
 WSL is developed directly by Microsoft with growing efforts to improve its capabilities consistently over time.
 While it is not identical to a dedicated Linux computer, it is a very good option for cases like this.
 Since both VS Code and WSL are developed by Microsoft, there is an extension within VS Code that link the two together enabling easier development.